Who Is at Fault for My Car Accident?

 In some cases, you might have been injured because a part of your car failed to work properly.
 For example, an important steering mechanism might have broken.
 Because manufacturers have a responsibility to ensure that their products are safe, you may be eligible to sue.
 Speak to your lawyer about navigating Alabama’s product liability laws if an auto part failed and harmed you.

 In some cases, though, it may be the road itself that caused your injury.
 A serious pothole might have caused your car to lose control, or another road defect might have caused hydroplaning, leading to a serious accident.
 While suing a government agency is difficult, you may be eligible for compensation from a government road authority if you were injured because of a road defect.

 When you’ve suffered through a car crash, you need compensation to fully recover from your injuries.
 Unfortunately, it can be tough to identify the person responsible for the expenses and pain you’re facing.

-That’s why you may need a lawyer from the Henry Dailey Law Firm on your side when you’re wondering who is at fault for your car accident.
+That’s why you may need a lawyer from Henry C. Dailey, Jr., P.C. on your side when you’re wondering who is at fault for your car accident.

 Reach out for a free consultation.
 We’ll show you how we can help.
 Connect with us by calling 205-606-6970 or by completing the contact form at the bottom of this page.